BIM October 09, 2025

 • As such, the price of usBIM.clash starts from €41.58 per month for the web version (only when paid for annually) or from €17 per month for the desktop version.

 usBIM.clash is a rather exciting clash detection solution that not many people are aware of.
-The entire usBIM platform is built using dozens of modules, most of which can be purchased separately.
+The entire usBIM platform is built using dozens of modules, most of which are available separately.
 This way, the solution’s overall payment model is affordable even for smaller businesses and companies, especially if they need only a specific set of capabilities from a BIM solution.
-For example, usBIM.clash is an openBIM-certified clash detection module that can filter clashes, set specific clash detection analysis scopes, and more.
+For example, usBIM.clash is an openBIM-certified clash detection module that filters clashes, sets specific scopes for clash detection analysis, and more.

 Solibri Model Checker